RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/Audit1.png

 Click on the **Audit Trail** menu item.
-Through this, you can navigate to the Budget details page.
+Through this, you can navigate to the Audit Trail page.

 .. image:: images/Audit2.png